 What Does This Mean?

 Trying to put our own interpretations on various mathematical ratios and patterns of the universe is not necessarily our forte, although we find it all infinitely fascinating.
-Rocks on the cold, lifeless surface of Mars are likely not nearly as impressed by these ratios as we are from our sentient perspectives here on the life-nurturing surface of Earth in 2013.
+Rocks on the cold, lifeless surface of Mars are likely not nearly as impressed by these ratios as we are from our sentient perspectives here on the life-nurturing surface of Earth.